TransatAR-Dev-Team/TranslatAR/README.md

 To demonstrate the connection between the containerized backend and the Unity frontend, first ensure all [Set Up](#set-up) steps are completed.

 1. Press the "Play" button (`▶`) at the top center of the Unity editor window to start the scene
 2. A pop up with the head set simulator should appear.
-There should be text on the simulator screen reading: "This is a subtitle."
+There should be text on the simulator screen reading: "Hello from MongoDB!"
 Walk around with `W`, `A`, `S`, and `D` keys.
 Look around with the arrow keys.
 3. Open the Unity console by selecting `Window > General > Console`, or press `Ctrl` + `Shift` + `C`
 4. Observe the log.
 If everything has gone right, it will read: